 A pressure relief device actuated by inlet static pressure and designed to reclose and prevent the further flow of fluid after normal conditions have been restored.

-Pressure relief valve is a generic term applying to relief valves, safety valves, safety relief valves, or pilot operated pressure relief valves.
-A short Description of these valves are given at the end of this article.
+The pressure relief valve is a generic term applied to relief valves, safety valves, safety relief valves, or pilot-operated pressure relief valves.
+A short Description of these valves is given at the end of this article.